Almond Butter Vs. Peanut Butter: Which One Is Healthier?

 Can I substitute peanut butter for almond butter?

 Yes, peanut butter can be an ideal substitute for almond butter.
 Both have a similar nutritional profile.

 - Both almond butter and peanut butter have an almost similar nutritional profile.
-But almond butter has slightly more fiber and vitamin content.
+But almond butter has slightly more fiber and vitamins and mineral content.

 - Intake of these nut butter may help in weight management and heart health.